-At the end of 2017—together with Katharina Moebus—we co-initiated common(s)Lab, a neighbourhood project and infrastructure located in the >top transdisciplinary project space, a 5-minute stroll from Tempelhoffer Feld in Schillerkiez-Neukölln.
-It was conceived as a collectively (re)produced, evolving, and emancipatory space for exploring and fostering commoning practices, situated and transformative knowledge-making, urban explorations and critical spatial practice; in search of more collective, convivial, and caring ways of thinking, being, and doing together in the city.
-The impetus for the project follows that the common(s), however contested, offer a promising imaginary for that which we collectively produce, sustain, and repair—both material and immaterial—through sharing and negotiation.
+From 2017 until 2021, Katharina Moebus and I co-organised common(s)Lab, a neighbourhood project and infrastructure located in the (former) >top transdisciplinary project space in Schillerkiez-Neukölln.
+It was conceived as a collectively (re)produced and emancipatory space for commoning practices, situated and transformative knowledge-making, urban explorations and critical spatial practice in search of more collective, convivial, and caring ways of thinking, being, inhabiting, sustaining, repairing, and transforming together in the city.

-Through this praxis, we embrace transversal methods and creative approaches as we strive to situate collective and transformative learning and knowledge-making closer to everyday life, subjective experience, and local habitats.
-The activities and formats implemented through common(s)Lab aim to foreground immersion in everyday experience and “indisciplinary” (Rancière 2008) sites of concern, or sites of care; transversally moving across affective experiences and knowledge-domains in a manner that alters their configurations altogether, towards the “thinking and practice of emancipation” (Rancière 2008).
-Our formats thus far have included reading groups, book presentations, Do-It-Together (DIT) workshops, skill-sharing, foraging, cooking activities, psychogeographic neighbourhood walks, urban interventions, baby-friendly film screenings, and a seasonal ‘gifting’ market.
+Through this praxis, we embraced transversal methods to situate collective and transformative (un)learning closer to everyday life, subjective experience, and local habitats.
+The activities and formats implemented through common(s)Lab foreground immersion in everyday experience and “indisciplinary” (Rancière 2008) sites of concern, or sites of care; transversally moving across affective experiences and knowledge-domains in a manner that alters their configurations altogether, towards the “thinking and practice of emancipation” (Rancière 2008).

 Schule des Postkapitalismus | School of Postcapitalism